-What is a Standardized Patient (SP)?
+What is a Simulated Patient (SP)?

 An SP is an individual who is trained to role-play or portray a patient with a medical condition, or a patient seeking medication counseling.
 For example, you might participate as a patient with headache symptoms coming to visit a health care provider – such as medicine or pharmacy student, resident or advanced practice nurse.

-Types of Standardized Patients?
+Types of Simulated Patients?

 There are various types of SPs in which you can play a significant role in helping shape the health care providers of tomorrow.

-Become a Standardized Patient
+Become a Simulated Patient